kevinpapst/freshrss-fever-api/README.md

 ## Credits and license

-This plugin was higjly inspired by the [tinytinyrss-fever-plugin](https://github.com/dasmurphy/tinytinyrss-fever-plugin).
+This plugin was inspired by the [tinytinyrss-fever-plugin](https://github.com/dasmurphy/tinytinyrss-fever-plugin).
 Thanks to @dasmurphy for sharing it!

-The original plugin was released under
+The original plugin was released under GNU GPL version 2.
+I have no clue what that means for this plugin ...